 Rather than type debug.print all the time, just use ? e.g. ?
 SomeVar will print the value of SomeVar

-Personally I don't use this much as I don't like my code being interrupted and me having to click button on a message dialog in Excel before execution can continue.
+Personally I don't use this much as I don't like my code being interrupted and then having to click a button on a message dialog before execution can continue.
 I just prefer using debug.print statements.
 But it is one option for you to see the value of variables.

 Rather than using debug.print to show things in the Immediate window, use MsgBox to display things in the Excel application.

 Option Explicit Sub MyMsgBox() Dim num as integer num = 1 MsgBox "The value of num is " & num End Sub